 This was my grandfather’s suggestion one day when I was fourteen-years-old.
-You see my mom and her boyfriend had just purchased this new trailer and invited all of the family in from out-of-state to see it.
+You see my mom and her boyfriend had just purchased this new trailer.
+They invited all of the family in from out-of-state to see it.

-The trailer had carpet stains from all of the people who had walked through it while it was up for sale, so my mom had the carpet cleaned before the guests arrived.
+The trailer had carpet stains from all of the people who had walked through it while it was up for sale.
+Mom had the carpet cleaned before the guests arrived.
 However, when they arrived- the carpet was still wet.

-So my grandfather’s suggestion to go swinging on a grapevine was to occupy all of us while we waited for the carpet to dry and everyone could come in and see our new home.
+My grandfather’s suggestion to go swinging on a grapevine was to occupy all of us, while we waited for the carpet to dry and everyone could come in and see our new home.
 He had good intentions.

-We walked up into the forest behind our new home, which was a big incline with a valley in the middle, and he found a thick grapevine and cut it.
+We walked up into the forest behind our new home.
+There was a big incline with a valley in the middle, and he found a thick grapevine and cut it.
 Everyone started taking turns swinging out over the valley, laughing and having a good time.